geobro1992/geobro1992.github.io/_pages/curation.md

 **Talks and Posters**\
 (* indicates co-author is an undergraduate or technician)

-*Hawkins, R., J. Metzgar, G. C. Brooks, and C. A. Haas.
+*Hawkins, R., J. Metzgar, **G. C. Brooks**, and C. A. Haas.
 2019.
 A tale of natural history collections education at Virginia Tech.
 Society for the Preservation of Natural History Collections Conference, Chicago, IL, USA.

-*Nelson, C. A., G. C. Brooks, C. A. Haas, and M. R. Stocker.
+*Nelson, C. A., **G. C. Brooks**, C. A. Haas, and M. R. Stocker.
 2019.
 Incorporating technology and multidisciplinary thinking into university collections.
 Society for the Preservation of Natural History Collections Conference, Chicago, IL, USA.

-*Hawkins, R., G. C. Brooks, and C. A. Haas.
+*Hawkins, R., **G. C. Brooks**, and C. A. Haas.
 2019.
 A tale of natural history collections education at Virginia Tech.
 Dennis Dean Undergraduate Research and Creative Scholarship Conference, Blacksburg, VA, USA.

-*Nelson, C. A., G. C. Brooks, C. A. Haas, and M. R. Stocker.
+*Nelson, C. A., **G. C. Brooks**, C. A. Haas, and M. R. Stocker.
 2019.
 Incorporating technology and multidisciplinary thinking into university collections.
 Dennis Dean Undergraduate Research and Creative Scholarship Conference, Blacksburg, VA, USA.